 Monuments bring the history and identity of our peoples, regions and Nation to life

 The NMo realizes large scale acquisitions of monuments from the national government, local governments and private parties.
-It recently acquired 29 monuments of national historic significance from the state.
+It acquired 29 monuments of national historic significance from the state.
 It manages these monuments under a separate foundation (SMB foundation).

 The goals of the NMo are:

 - to heighten the cooperation between organisations that preserve monuments

 - to exchange knowledge and expertise on monument conservation

 - to strengthen the ties between the monument sector and the general public

 - to safeguard monuments that fall outside the scope of existing monument organizations

 - to acquire monuments that are released by public or private parties

 - to bring together the demand and supply for the use of monuments in a sustainable manner